In 2015, structure fires were responsible for 78% of all deaths due to fire. There were:

 There are four major types of alarms that you can use to protect you and other civilians from fire related deaths.

-Ionization alarms are responsible for detecting "fast-flame" fires.
+These alarms are responsible for detecting "fast-flame" fires.
 These are the types of fires that occur when wood, paper, flammable liquid, or other item gets ignited by an open flame.

-Photoelectric or Optical alarms are more reliable at detecting slow-smoldering fires.
+These are more reliable at detecting slow-smoldering fires.
 These fires occur when cigarettes or other smoking materials are left unattended and begin to produce smoke that contains dangerous chemicals like carbon monoxide.

-Heat alarms sound when the temperature in the area is too high or is increasing rapidly which is usually the result of a fire.
+These alarms sound when the temperature in the area is too high or is increasing rapidly which is usually the result of a fire.
 A heat alarm will never sound before the fire is present, but only after it has begun.

-Carbon Monoxide alarms are responsible for detecting the threat known as the "invisible killer."
+These alarms are responsible for detecting the threat known as the "invisible killer."
 Carbon Monoxide has no smell and cannot be seen, therefore this alarm is our only hope to protect us from high levels of this poisonous gas.

 These alarms offer protection from more than just one type of risk.

-3-in-1 alarms offer maximum protection from 3 different types of risk: Fast-flaming, smoldering, and carbon monoxide.
+These alarms offer maximum protection from 3 different types of risk: Fast-flaming, smoldering, and carbon monoxide.

 With the information above you should now be able to make an informed decision that can help protect you, your family, and others from structure fires.
 10 year sealed battery smoke detectors are simple to install and continue to work during a power outage.
 Check your home and building of business to ensure that you have a smoke detector installed on each floor at the very least.
 In addition, it is recommended that you have a detector installed outside of every sleeping area and inside bedrooms so they can wake you up because the majority of these fires take place between 11pm-7am.
 If you haven’t already begun shopping for your smoke detector, visit HomElectrical and get the coverage you need.